 Reporter Dave Cawley has spent countless hours investigating the disappearance of Susan Powell.
 While he has brought to light multiple facts about the cold case, he, too, has never been able to account for Susan’s manner of death.

 However, Cawley, the host of the podcast COLD, does have a theory about how Susan Powell may have died — and the research to back it up.

-Cawley thinks Josh Powell may have killed his wife with a handheld power tool, possibly an 18-volt Ridgid brand cordless impact driver, to be exact.
+Cawley’s theory in the murder of Susan Cox Powell: he thinks Josh Powell may have killed his wife with a handheld power tool, possibly an 18-volt Ridgid brand cordless impact driver.

 Home Depot, power tools and video evidence